rjsocha/firesocks/README.md

 # Firesocks - Pi-Hole ad-blocker via WireGuard.

-This is unpaid job from one of the freelancer-like sites.
+This is an unpaid job from one of the freelancer-like site.
 This about 18 hours of work.
 I don't know if this too much for such project.

 From my side: all my code is public domain.